salman-abedin/bolt/README.md

 ## Prerequisite

 The only caveat of this program is that you have to modify the source code to launch using your preferred applications.
-I refuse to write a config file for this as I have the **sed11q** syndrome so happy scripting.
+I refuse to write a config for this as I have the **sed11q** syndrome so happy scripting.
 XD

 Don't forget **reinstall** after modifying the script.